metabase/metabase/docs/users-guide/13-sql-parameters.md

 In order for a saved SQL/native question to be usable with a dashboard filter, the question must contain at least one variable.

 The kind of dashboard filter that can be used with the SQL question depends on the field.
 For example, if you have a field filter called `{% raw %}{{var}}{% endraw %}` and you map it to a State field, you can map a Location dashboard filter to your SQL question.
 In this example, you'd create a new dashboard (or go to an existing dashboard), click the "Edit" button, add the SQL question that contains your State field filter variable, add a new dashboard filter (or edit an existing Location filter), then click the dropdown on the SQL question card to see the State field filter.

+If you have added a **Date** variable to the question, then it's only possible to use the dashboard filter option **Single Date**.
+So if you are trying to use one of the other Time options on the dashboard, then a [Field Filter](#the-field-filter-variable-type) variable needs to be used.

 ![Field filter](images/sql-parameters/state-field-filter.png)